 This is the first one I bought which is described as a "Neewer HDMI Input To VGA Adapter Converter For PC Laptop".
-I bought this from Amazon marketplace which works fine once connected.
+This works fine once connected.

 This does not support audio from the HDMI port, so external speakers will also be required to connect to the onboard 3.5mm adapter.